marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-controlling-c++-dialect.rst

     C++ and Objective-C++ only

-  .. index:: reordering, warning

-  .. index:: warning for reordering of member initializers
+  .. index:: reordering, warning, warning for reordering of member initializers

   Warn when the order of member initializers given in the code does not match the order in which they must be executed.
 For instance: